 Illustration.
 The following table is furnished in response to the requirements of the SEC and illustrates the effect of leverage on returns from an investment in our common stock assuming various annual returns, net of expenses.
-The calculation assumes (i) \$1.0 billion in total assets, (ii) an average cost of funds of 6.60%, (iii) \$27.4 million in Series D Term Preferred Stock outstanding for 12 months, \$30.8 million in Series F Term Preferred Stock outstanding for 12 months, \$36.8 million in Series G Term Preferred Stock outstanding for 12 months, \$29.9 million in Series H Term Preferred Stock outstanding for 12 months, \$40 million in Series K Cumulative Preferred Stock outstanding for 12 months and \$27.5 million in Series L Term Preferred Stock outstanding for 12 months, as well as \$30 million in aggregate principal amount of the 2035 Notes and \$10 million under the Facility, and (iv) \$721.7 million of shareholders' equity.
+The calculation assumes (i) \$1.0 billion in total assets, (ii) an average cost of funds of 6.60%, (iii) \$27.4 million in Series D Term Preferred Stock outstanding for 12 months, \$30.8 million in Series F Term Preferred Stock outstanding for 12 months, \$36.8 million in Series G Term Preferred Stock outstanding for 12 months, \$40 million in Series I Term Preferred Stock outstanding for 12 months, \$40 million in Series K Cumulative Preferred Stock outstanding for 12 months and \$27.5 million in Series L Term Preferred Stock outstanding for 12 months, as well as \$30 million in aggregate principal amount of the 2035 Notes and \$10 million under the Facility, and (iv) \$721.7 million of shareholders' equity.
 In order to cover the annual interest and dividend payments on our senior securities, our portfolio would need a 2.0% return on our assets.
-The calculations in the table below.
+The calculations in the table below are hypothetical and actual returns may be higher or lower than those appearing in the table below.